wiseman-timelord/Chat-VulkanLlama/README.md

  Loading... [==============================================================] Complete.
 ```
-* Could this be the first existing robust multi-model support for llms?...
+* Robust multi-model support for llms (how the display will be)...
 ```
 =========================================================================================
                                      Model Selection